taunsquared/taunsquared.github.io/_open-lab-notebook/09-the-first-VIRS-ch01-teaser-06.md

 A floating digital page reads the following:

 **"Open SynTh Exchange"**
-**" 'Applying Tesla’s Theory of Wireless Energy Transmission to SynTh textiles' "**
+**" 'Applying Tesla’s Theory of Wireless Energy Transmission to SynTh [bactoFETs](https://en.wikipedia.org/wiki/Field-effect_transistor)??' "**
 **"Asked 2.5 years ago Active 7 months ago Viewed 40k times"**
-**"Just finished reading [Nikola Tesla: On His Work With Alternating Currents and Their Application to Wireless Telegraphy, Telephony and Transmission of Power](http://www.tfcbooks.com/tesla/nt_on_ac.htm#TOC){:target="_blank"}, and I'm fascinated with the parallels I see between Tesla's experiments with wireless energy transmission and the 'synchronized SynTh textiles' effect.
-I'm keen to systematically replicate Tesla's apparatuses in SynTh circuitry and would love to discuss further with anyone interested in collaborating."**
+**"It's been over 10 years since body mods replaced smartphones...we should have better wireless charging for SynTh bactoFET components by now!
+I just finished reading [Nikola Tesla: On His Work With Alternating Currents and Their Application to Wireless Telegraphy, Telephony and Transmission of Power](http://www.tfcbooks.com/tesla/nt_on_ac.htm#TOC), and I see many parallels between Tesla's wireless energy transmission and the 'synchronized SynTh' effect.
+Would love to discuss further with anyone interested in collaborating."**
 **"Keywords: Tesla, synchronicity, textile interactions, replication work"** **"Posted 11 Aug 2063 at 13:42 by QueenBee42"**